Aylesham railway station: History

+It was built by the Southern Railway and opened on 1 July 1928 to cater for the considerable increase in passenger traffic brought about by the development of the Kent coalfield.

-Opened by the Southern Railway the station passed to the Southern Region of British Railways on nationalisation in 1948.
+The station passed to the Southern Region of British Railways on nationalisation in 1948.

 When sectorisation was introduced in the 1980s, the station was served by Network SouthEast until the privatisation of British Rail.